Kolawoler/Kolawoler/README.md

-- 👋 Hi, I’m @Kolawoler from Lagos in Nigeria
+- 👋 Hi, I’m Rotimi Kolawole, A Data scientist, machine leaerning engineer and Data analyst
 - 👀 I’m interested in Data Analytics/Data science/Machine learning /Data Engineer Remote Jobs
 - 🌱 I’m currently developing skills on Machine learning projects.
 - 💞️ I’m looking to collaborate with other developers that will help improve my codes, feedbacks and assist where needed.